Ricardo La Volpe: Influence

 La Volpe's philosophy, style of play, and attitude referred to as "Lavolpismo," has played a considerable role in the evolution of tactics and strategy in Mexican league football.
 Coaches who have studied under and continue to use a modified version of his style of play and philosophy are referred to as "Lavolpistas".

 Notable managers directly influenced by La Volpe include Miguel Herrera, José Guadalupe Cruz, Rubén Omar Romano, Hernan Cristante, Jose Saturnino Cardozo and Sergio Bueno.

 Criticism

 During Mexico's first group-stage match in the 2006 World Cup against Iran, La Volpe was seen chain-smoking in the dugout, leading to an official warning from FIFA that he was not allowed to smoke in the competition area.
 La Volpe responded by telling FIFA's executives that he would "rather give up football than smoking", although he later consented.

 He has also had clashes with the press.
 During a press conference at the 2006 World Cup, La Volpe told a journalist: "¡Fuera de mi vista!
 No saben nada.
 No me rompan los huevos, idiotas." ["Get out of my face!
 You know nothing.
-Don't break my balls, you idiots."]
+Don't bust my balls, you idiots."]

 He has odd superstitions some which include wearing a lucky tie, performing "oriental" rituals and avoiding shaking the opposing manager's hand prior to or after the game.